nicieja/lammy/README.md

     "Hallucinate a list of friends for #{name}." end

-  # OpenAI’s text embeddings measure the relatedness of text strings.
+  # Text embeddings measure the relatedness of text strings.
+The response
-  # The response will contain a list of floating point numbers, which
+  # will contain a list of floating point numbers, which you can extract,
-  # you can extract, save in a vector database, and use for many
-  # different use cases.
+  # save in a vector database, and use for many different use cases.
   v(model: "text-embedding-3-large")
   def embeddings
-    chunk_by_size 256
-    welcome
+    %Q{
+      Hi, I'm #{name}.
+      I'm a software engineer with a passion for Ruby and open-source development.
+    }
   end
 end